Data-Driven Predictions for Dark Photon and Millicharged Particle Production: Learning From Data

 As described above, one of the main advantages of normalizing flows for density estimation is the ability to easily sample from the trained model.
 Because during training $m_{\gamma}$ is provided as a continuous context, the model is able to interpolate between different values of $m_{\gamma}$.
 In \cref{fig:1d_dist_comparison} we show distributions of kinematic samples drawn from the model at three different values of $m_{A'} = m_\gamma$.
-While the data set contains a range of $m_\gamma \in [2m_\mu, 1.4\;\GeV]$, the specific values used in that figure do not appear.
-However, because the underlying distributions are smooth, they should be close to observed distribution of events averaged over a narrow range centered on each invariant mass value.
+While the data set contains a range of $m_\gamma \in [2m_\mu, 1.1\;\GeV]$, the specific $m_{A'}$ values shown in that figure are not present as discrete data points in the training set.
+However, because the underlying distributions are smooth, they should be close to the observed distribution of events averaged over a narrow range centered on each invariant mass value.
 We see that this is indeed the case, across the entire relevant invariant mass range.

 We conclude that the NF model can be well-trained with reasonable data set sizes, and offers a faithful approximation to $p(q_T,E_\gamma | m_{A'})$.
 This enables fast generation of $A'$ kinematics with arbitrary mass (as long as they lie in the range probed by the data), without introducing theoretical models for specific production channels.
 This data-driven generator can then be used to evaluate efficiency functions for, e.g., long-lived $A'$ searches.
-This quantity, together with the overall $A'$ yield normalization discussed in \cref{sec:production_rate} can be used to accurately evaluate the sensitivity of such observations.
+This quantity, together with the overall $A'$ yield normalization discussed in \cref{sec:production_rate}, can be used to accurately evaluate the sensitivity of such observations.